 Official Academic Actions

 Students are placed on academic probation at the end of Fall and Spring semesters in which their cumulative grade point average (GPA) in UHM courses falls below a 2.00.
 Students on academic probation are allowed to register for classes at UHM, but are required to earn a minimum 2.00 semester GPA at UHM in order to be allowed further registration.
 Coursework taken at other institutions, including other UH System campuses, do not affect a student’s UHM GPA and will not be considered for the purposes of UHM academic actions.
 Failure to meet the terms of probation may result in Academic Suspension or Dismissal (see details below).
-For Probation, First Year, see “Unofficial Actions” below.
+For At Risk for Probation, see “Unofficial Actions” below.

 Continued Academic Probation